-- 1. acquires thorough knowledge of topics in natural science taught in secondary schools and the latest developments. - 2. understands the - importance of biological science of the modern age and the need for the teaching of biological science in schools. - o aims and values of teaching biological science - objectives of teaching biological science at various levels and especially in the secondary schools. - different steps involved in the scientific methods and ways of developing scientific attitude. - various approaches and methods of teaching biological science - organization of content in biology and principles of developing biological science syllabus.

-• teaching skills for teaching biological science.
+1. acquires thorough knowledge of topics in natural science taught in secondary schools and the latest developments.

+- o importance of biological science of the modern age and the need for the teaching of biological science in schools. - o aims and values of teaching biological science - o objectives of teaching biological science at various levels and especially in the secondary schools. - different steps involved in the scientific methods and ways of developing scientific attitude. - o various approaches and methods of teaching biological science - organization of content in biology and principles of developing biological science syllabus. - o teaching skills for teaching biological science.
-- 3. Develops skills in

-- teaching biological science at secondary level

-- preparing, and using the appropriate instructional materials in biological science.

-- preparing biological science curriculum
+- o teaching biological science at secondary level - preparing, and using the appropriate instructional materials in biological science. - o preparing biological science curriculum

-- II.
-COURSE OUTLINE: